aws-samples/serverless-observability-workshop/README.md

 # AWS Serverless Observability Workshop

 This repository is part of workshop [Serverless Observability Workshop](https://serverless-observability.workshop.aws/en/).
-This repo have [AWS Serverless Application](https://aws.amazon.com/serverless/sam/) to deploy a demo application for education propose about how to instrument, collect, and analyze metrics, traces, and log of your serverless application to understand what are happen and prevent failures
+This repo have [AWS Serverless Application](https://aws.amazon.com/serverless/sam/) to deploy a demo application for education purpose about how to instrument, collect, and analyze metrics, traces, and log of your serverless application to understand what are happen and prevent failures

 ### Components
 - Amazon CloudWatch